 (3) Real-life learning: Do students explore real-life questions through projects and case studies?
 Or do they just passively learn in the classroom, by listening to lectures all day?
 Sustainability education is problem and learner-focused.

-To conclude, one important role of a sustainable university is to empower students to learn about sustainability in an inter-disciplinary and learner-centred way.
+One important role of a sustainable university is to empower students to learn about sustainability in an inter-disciplinary and learner-centred way.
 For more in-depth reading on education, please check out our blogpost on Education for Sustainable Development.

 (1) Problem ownership: Who defines what research is being done?
 Do academics conduct research for authoritarian governments on how to make their weapons more lethal or better spy on their population?
-Or do academics help to find solutions to world hunger, economic inequality or climate change?
+Or do academics help to find solutions to world hunger, economic inequality, or climate change?

 (2) Research methods: How is research being done?
 Are research methods ethical and research projects run in an environmentally friendly way themselves?
 Do academics mainly fly to meetings or also leverage online conferencing technology?
 Is catering during project workshops and conferences meat-based or also fair-trade, organic and regional?

 (3) Dissemination: Are research findings published in academic journals that only scientists will read?
-Or do research results help to educate the general public and is accessible to all?
+Or do research results help to educate the general public and are accessible to all?
 To what extent does research lead to new policies, technologies and patents that positively impact society?

-To conclude, your university’s research can help to contribute to sustainability transitions if questions are socially relevant and findings made accessible to all.
+Your university’s research can help to contribute to sustainability transitions if questions are socially relevant and findings made accessible to all.

 Education and research don’t occur in a vacuum.
 Natural and societal resources are used in the process.
 Ask yourself the following questions to find out if your university fosters or hinders green campus operations:

 (1) Buildings: Do buildings waste energy and lack waste recycling?
 Or are buildings equipped with solar cells, good insulation, waste separation or energy-efficient lighting, as well as certified with recognized sustainability standards, such as LEED or BREEAM?